 Mobile Suit Gundam Wing has one of those dubs that, I feel, is a major reason for why many anime fans have long opposed the idea of watching anime in English.
-I don’t mean to dredge up the ancient ‘dubs vs. subs’ debate here, but rest assured you are best off going with the subbed version of Wing if you intend to watch it at all.
+I don’t mean to dredge up the ancient ‘dubs vs. subs’ debate here.
+Just rest assured that you are best off going with the subbed version of Wing, if you intend to watch it at all.

 Performances are all over the place.
 Some characters sound fine and feel like effort was put into their delivery, others sound so phoned in that it becomes laughable.
 Of the main characters, Relena definitely gets the worst of this.
-Her dialogue often sounds whiny and obnoxious, but whenever she has to shout her lines it almost sounds like the actress is trying to hold back.
+Her dialogue already tends to sound whiny and obnoxious.
+Then, whenever she has to shout her lines, it almost sounds like the actress is trying to hold back.
 As if she had to worry about annoying the neighbors if she put too much passion into the delivery.

-For 1995 I am willing to put up with some subpar voice acting, but I have seen much better dubs come out of this era for shows with a much smaller profile.
+For 1995, I am generally willing to put up with some subpar voice acting.
+It”s just that I have seen much better dubs come out of this era for shows with a much smaller profile.

 #2 Hamfisted characters

-I hate it when people tell me I should expect characters to be poorly written when I watch shounen anime.
-Just because a show is meant for boys and male teens doesn’t mean they are doomed to having bad characters.
-The original Mobile Suit Gundam stands as an example of this done right, making it a shame that Wing can’t live up to that legacy.
+I hate it when people tell me that I should expect characters to be poorly written when I watch shounen anime.
+Just because a show is meant for boys doesn’t mean that they are doomed to having bad characters.
+The original Mobile Suit Gundam stands as a shounen masterpiece; making it a shame that Gundam Wing can’t live up to that legacy.

-5 Gundam pilots are individually brought to earth from the oppressed colonies and told to do whatever they can to liberate their homes from the military regime that rules Earth.
-All of these pilots are young teenagers with a laundry list of problems and one-note personalities.
-Of these, I found the most objectionable to be Chang Wufei, who appears like an honorable, Chinese-warrior type, only to be one of the most obstinate, overly-angry twits in the entire show.
+5 Gundam pilots are individually brought to earth and told to do whatever they can to liberate the colonies from the military regime that rules Earth.
+All of these pilots are young teenagers, each with a laundry list of mental problems and one-note personalities.
+Of these, I found the most objectionable to be Chang Wufei.
+A boy who appears like an honorable, Chinese-warrior archetype, only to be most short-fused twit in the entire show.

 Relena, again, deserves special mention for being particularly bad in this regard.
 While she does grow into a more tolerable character, the early episodes present her as this completely unreasonable rich girl.
-She ends up finding one of the pilots, Heero Yuy, after he just landed on Earth and knows he is an enemy of her people, yet becomes obsessed with constantly being near him.
-There is this one scene where she ditches her own birthday party because somebody said they had seen him somewhere, so she rushes out there and he tries to kill her, because again, he is an enemy.
+She ends up finding one of the pilots, Heero Yuy, after he just landed on Earth.
+She knows he is an enemy of her people, yet becomes obsessed with constantly being near him.
+There is this one scene where she ditches her own birthday party because somebody said they had seen him somewhere.
+She rushes out there and he tries to kill her, because again, he is an enemy.
 She is then saved by a passer-by who shoots Heero, who she then gets upset at for shooting “her friend”.
 After that, I couldn’t take her serious anymore.